Pasilyo

 "Pasilyo" consists of a waltz structure as a kundiman ballad with modern jazz rock elements.
 The song was a commercial success, reaching number one on Spotify Philippines and breaking the record for the biggest single-day streams for an OPM song.
 It topped Billboard Philippines Songs, making SunKissed Lola the first Filipino band in history to lead the chart.

 The track also became a viral hit on TikTok and is considered the band's signature hit, being performed multiple times in live performances.

 Background

-On August 19, SunKissed Lola officially made its debut in streaming platforms with the release of their first single "Makalimutan Ka", followed up by the track "HKP" on September 16.
+On August 19, SunKissed Lola officially made its debut in streaming platforms with the release of their first single "Makalimutan Ka" (To Forget You), followed up by the track "HKP" on September 16.
 The band announced on October 17 on their social media sites its plans to launch "Pasilyo" as the finale of its debut trilogy, setting its release date to October 28.

 Composition

 "Pasilyo" is described as a "wedding anthem", a waltz ballad with modern jazz rock elements capturing the OPM sound.
-The song is in the key of D major, playing at 120 bpm with a running time of 4:30 minutes.
+The song is in the key of D major, playing at 120 bpm with a running time of four minutes and 30 seconds.